Tiritompa

 - Lise Ringheim, Denmark, 1956 (

-The Italian song appeared for the first time in Greek historical discography in the recording "
+The Italian song appeared for the first time in Greek historical discography in the recording of mane "

-Fa matzore manes" that G. Tsanakas made in Smyrna (Izmir) in 1910 (Concert Record Gramophone 1586y – 11-12165 and Victor VI 63544-A).
+Fa matzore" that G. Tsanakas made in Smyrna (Izmir) in 1910 (Concert Record Gramophone 1586y – 11-12165 and Victor 63544-A).
 More specifically, the last part of the manes consists of the "shift", an ambiance change that involves new melodies with new rhythmic features.
 The rhythms that are usually performed in the shift are horas, waltzes and sirbas.

-In the case of "Fa matzore manes", from 2:40'', the musical theme of "Tiritomba" is part of the "shift" as the final part of the recording.
-This is another element that underlines the close relations between Smyrna (Izmir) and Naples.
+In the case of manes "Fa matzore", from 2′ 40″, the musical theme of "Tiritomba", performed on the violin by Dimitris Semsis or Salonikios, is part of the "shift" as the concluding part of the recording.

 The Greek version of the song was recorded in Greece, in the 1930s, by other singers: